natekim27/webscrape-bot/.github/pull_request_template.md

 Please provide a link to the project page if applicable.

 ## Project area (Checkboxes)
-Please check off which area(s) of research the project applies to.
+Please insert an 'x' in the area(s) of research the project applies to.

 ### Computing
-- [] Artificial Intelligence
+- [ ] Artificial Intelligence
 - [ ] High-Performance Computing
 - [ ] Computer Science
 - [ ] Databases